-In this lesson students learn more adjectives for weather conditions and say what weather they like.
-They play fun weather themed games, sing a song about the weather and read a fun weather reader.
+In this lesson students learn to ask and answer about weather using 8 simple adjectives for weather conditions.
+They play exciting weather themed games, sing a song about the weather and read a fun weather reader.

 NOTE: please check the end of this lesson plan for details on constructing a weather board for future lessons.